 People fresh water SCUBA dive here at Mountain Harbor Resort.
 Yes, in Arkansas.
 I had no idea.
 I loved the quartz lined cliffs and the clear, deep water.
 I think this was the first wet suit paddle, which was not necessary.
 I loved this part of Arkansas.

-Pine Lake Park, New Jersey, United States of America
+Lake Ouachita West Arkansas, United States of America